StefFrustagli/narcissism-sources/README.md

 #### Why Narcissism awareness?

 This is a very personal project.
-I wanted to share all the material I found helpful during the years.
+I wanted to share all the material I found helpful during the years as a 'survivor'.
-I strongly believe in the importance of education.
-Narcissistic abuse, or violent behaviours in general, can be insidious and difficult to identify, so it's crucial to have prevention and recovery plans.
+I strongly believe in the importance of education: narcissistic abuse, or violent behaviours in general, can be insidious and difficult to identify, so it's crucial to have prevention and recovery plans.
 Through this project, I hope to facilitate discussions and provide valuable insights into narcissistic behaviors, helping individuals understand and navigate their experiences more effectively.

 View the live project [here](https://narcissism-website-8191a44972de.herokuapp.com/).